 Then it quotes Liniger again, describing his wife: “She was a woman who could handle a chainsaw and cut trees, and then she came home, and prepared herself, and you could go out with her, and she was the most stunning woman you have ever seen.”

 Meanwhile, the Ottawa story is growing.
-I’ve met Claude Gravelle, who is my niece Cassandra’s father-in-law, and on Facebook he advises following the TV news.
-I don’t have a TV at work, and don’t want to get sucked into a news vortex when I’ve got projects to complete.
+I’ve met Claude Gravelle, at Cassandra’s wedding to his son in 2011.
+On Facebook, he advises following the Ottawa events on TV.
+I don’t have a one at work, and don’t want to get sucked into a news vortex when I’ve got projects to complete.
 I leave a message for Claude on his page, expressing relief at his safety and thanking him for the updates.

 But I can’t stop wondering about Claudia and Matthias.
 I scour our photos from that magical day on Teslin Lake.
 We walked on Minnie’s trapline.
 She pointed out bear scat on the trail.
 We’d be safe, because of three dogs with us, she said.
 The blackflies were thick, a constant cloud around our heads.
 We sang songs around a campfire because Minnie, Claudia and some of the others were in a guitar group together at Johnsons Crossing.

 The Swiss couple reminded me of many Yukoners I’d met on our trip – a little different, seekers who weren’t happy in the places they were born or raised.
 They were after solitude, the environmental purity of a sparsely settled land.
 They were outdoors people, no matter what the weather, and not minding the lack of daylight at the coldest time of the year.